 Dark rooms that seldom get natural light are less comfortable to spend time in, but any space that has direct sunlight spilling onto it is immediately revitalised and it is fantastic at removing unwanted musty odours.
 A few minutes is all it takes to give a room that pleasant heated smell that is so reassuring yet so hard to describe, and that we perhaps take for granted.

 Every home is different and your approach to modifying your space to let as much light in as possible will have to change accordingly.
 Some spaces may lack the orientation to get any significant sunlight.
 In those cases, it’s important to be creative and open-minded when planning a light scheme.
 Do your homework and find out exactly where the sun will be at different times of the day.
-People who build double-storey homes from new with us will see the benefits of this kind of research for many years to come and the team here at New Level are ready to offer any advice and assistance as needed.
+People who build double-storey homes from new with us will see the benefits of this kind of research for many years to come and the team here at Residential Building WA are ready to offer any advice and assistance as needed.